aroesec/aws-cis-compliance/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to the Automating Compliance in the Cloud CDK Project!

-This is a blank project for TypeScript development with CDK.
+This project is owned and managed for educational purposes by Andrew Roe.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.